 Federal-style antiques furnished the room and the family sat at a Sheraton pedestal dining table.
 They ate with silverware purchased by Andrew Jackson in 1833.
 Bet you can’t guess the kind of pet Jackson kept around and what it did at his funeral.

 The Vermeil Room in the White House holds the vermeil along portraits of First Ladies and while Jackie was First Lady she used it to display flowers and fruit.
 This picture shows the room as a work in progress in 1963.
 Boudin scrubbed down the walls with wire brushes to bring up the grain of the wood and create an aged look.
 He painted it off-white and added a coating of blue paint.
 The shelves were the vermeil were displayed were covered with white velvet and a neoclassical Caryatid mantel was installed.
 That mantle is still in place.
 White damask drapes with blue and off-white fringe trim were added and blue and white patterned carpet was chosen.
 The room also got a gilded chandelier and became more of a gallery room.
-See how far chandeliers have come in the time since and what’s new for 2018.

 Yellow Oval Room